 - Afternoon at Lake Cavayère

-Whether you are looking for a place to stay in Carcassonne with your family, as a couple or on a solo trip, you will find your happiness in my selection of the best accommodations!
+Whether you are looking for where to sleep in Carcassonne with family, lovers or on a solo trip, you will find what you are looking for in my selection of the best accommodation!

 Where to eat in Carcassonne

 - Bacon and pig: Located Rue Denisse, in the lower town of Carcasonne.
 Typical regional dishes, the ideal place to enjoy a good cassoulet and excellent duck breast.
 It’s good, it’s hearty and the prices are reasonable!
 Remember to book.

 - Brasserie Café Lucien: Located right in the medieval city, rue du Grand Puits.
 Regional dishes with gizzards and duck confit in particular.
 Several kinds of menus from 12.90 €.
 Copious and good, excellent value for a restaurant located in a very touristy place.
 The tables in the garden offer a beautiful view of the ramparts.